datagrok-ai/public/help/datagrok/concepts/concepts.md

-Dataframes can be manipulated directly through the UI, [Console](../navigation/panels/panels.md#console), or scripts that automate data transformations​.
+Dataframes can be manipulated directly through the UI, [Console](../navigation/panels/panels.md#console), or scripts that automate data transformations .
 Every change made to a dataframe is automatically recorded, which means it can be audited and reproduced.

 Dataframes are visualized using the [grid](../../visualize/viewers/grid.md) viewer.